Manufacturers Hanover Corporation: Ancestor history of Manufacturers Trust Company

 Williamsburgh, 1845 (map oriented with West at top).
 The origins of Manufacturers Trust began on these streets.

 The roots of Manufacturers Hanover have been traced as far back as 1812, when the New York Manufacturing Co. was founded with a charter that included banking authority.

 Commonly, however, the history of the Manufacturers Trust line is considered to have started in 1853.
 That is when the Mechanics' Bank of Williamsburgh was created, in what was then the City of Williamsburgh, a couple of years before its incorporation into Brooklyn.

 It mainly serviced business customers in the Second Ward of Williamsburgh, and was considered small in size.

 According to one account in the Brooklyn Daily Eagle, the bank's directors were ex-officials of Williamsburgh.

 In 1858, the bank changed its name to the Manufacturers' Bank of Brooklyn.
 Then in 1865, it changed from being a state-chartered bank to a national bank, moved its offices to Lower Manhattan, and took the name Manufacturers National Bank of New York.
-But the year 1867 saw it foundering financially and it soon returned to Brooklyn.
-It took the name Manufacturers National Bank of Brooklyn in 1868, at which name it stayed into the twentieth century.
+But the year 1867 saw it foundering financially, and it soon returned to Brooklyn.
+It took the name Manufacturers National Bank of Brooklyn in 1868, which name it kept into the twentieth century.

 Meanwhile, the Citizens Trust Company of Brooklyn had been formed in 1905.
 Citizens Trust's first acquisition came with its merger with the Broadway Bank of Brooklyn in 1912.
 Then in 1914, the Manufacturers National Bank and the Citizens Trust Company merged to become the Manufacturers-Citizens Trust Company, with directors and officers of both banks having similar positions in the new entity and the resulting combination becoming the largest bank in the Eastern District of Brooklyn.

-Some sources view Citizens Trust to have been the surviving company in this merger, and for that reason trace the Manufacturers Trust line back only as far as 1905, while others, as stated, consider the line to go back to 1853.
+Some sources view Citizens Trust as the surviving company in this merger, which leads them to trace the Manufacturers Trust line back only to 1905, while others, as previously stated, consider the line to extend back to 1853.

 In any case, the new entity had its headquarters at the 774-776 address on Broadway (Brooklyn).
 The following year, the merged bank's name was simplified to the Manufacturers Trust Company.
 (Coincidentally, Manufacturers Trust Company had also been the name of a different Brooklyn-based bank, founded in 1896 and acquired in 1902 by the Title Guarantee and Trust Company, also located in Brooklyn.)
 It would stay under the Manufacturers Trust Company name for the next forty-six years.